GA-repos/course-intro/homework.md

 ## The Submission Process

 All homework assignments will have their own Github repository with specific instructions on how to submit your assignment.
-Generally, you will be asked to follow this process:

-1. **Fork** the repository.
-1. Then, **clone** your fork to your computer.
-1. Complete your work inside it the repository.
-1. **Push** your completed work to your forked repository.
-1. Finally, make a **pull request** to the upstream repository (i.e. the original repository).

 If you run in to errors or any hiccups with this process start by researching the issue.
 If you're still stuck after 20 minutes, ask an instructor for help!